Market Analysis: China, Thailand, Japan, India, and the Middle East

 The past five years have set the stage for robust growth in Asia and the Middle East’s horse industries - growth that is now accelerating on the back of strategic investment and rising public enthusiasm.

-Economic Impact (GDP, Employment, Tourism)
+Economic Impact

-Breeding and Sales Dynamics (Domestic & International Trade)
+Breeding and Sales Dynamics: Domestic & International Trade

 Breeding patterns in these markets reflect a mix of longstanding traditions and new developments.
 Japan stands out as having a very mature domestic breeding industry, especially for Thoroughbred racehorses.
 As of 2021, Japan had 785 breeding farms with broodmares, of which 717 (over 91%) were concentrated in Hokkaido’s favorable climate.
 Japanese breeders have systematically improved bloodlines by importing elite stallions and mares since the 1980s, resulting in Japanese-bred horses that now win top races worldwide.
 With 251 Thoroughbred stallions at stud in Japan (61 imported, 190 locally bred), the country is largely self-sufficient in producing racehorses, and even exports some to other racing nations.
 This robust breeding sector supports an active sales market: annual foal crops are sold through well-attended auctions, and the domestic racehorse sales focus on quality replacements for an aging race population.
 Japan’s emphasis on breeding for speed and stamina (e.g. descendants of the famous stallion Sunday Silence dominating sire rankings) has paid off both in racing success and in sustaining a profitable bloodstock market.

-India also has a well-established horse breeding and sales framework, centered on racing.
+India also has a well-established horse-breeding and sales framework centred on racing.
 The Indian Stud Book records Thoroughbred lineage and the country enforces a rule that only India-bred horses can race domestically.
 This protectionist rule has cultivated a local breeding industry with nearly 100 stud farms operating across the country.
 Indian breeders import quality stallions from abroad and breed them to domestic mares, aiming to produce classic winners for India’s Derby and Oaks races.
 While Indian-bred horses are generally not yet competitive internationally, the domestic sales market is active – yearling auctions supply the next generation of racehorses to the nation’s nine racetracks.
 However, breeding as a business in India faces challenges like high costs and limited economies of scale; many stud farms are passion projects of wealthy owners.
 There is also interest in indigenous breeds (like Marwari and Kathiawari horses) for domestic use – though these breeds are not part of the international sport market, they have niche export demand and cultural value.
 Trade-wise, India is largely self-contained: It imports stallions and feed supplements but exports few horses (government restrictions historically limited export of native breeds to preserve them).
 Thus, India’s breeding and sales dynamic is internally focused, with potential to grow if racing expands or if native breed tourism gains traction.

 The Middle East is characterized by import-driven growth in its sport horse population, alongside preservation of historic bloodlines.
 Nations like the UAE, Saudi Arabia, and Qatar have relatively harsh climates for horse breeding (extreme heat and limited grazing), so they historically imported the majority of their sport horses.
 For flat racing, Gulf owners source Thoroughbreds from established breeding centers – a noted example: Thailand’s new racing venture anticipates 80%+ of its racehorses will be imported from Australia or New Zealand, following the model of Singapore.
 The UAE’s ruler, for instance, spends millions at European and North American yearling sales to acquire top bloodstock.
 As a result, the Middle East has some of the world’s finest racing horses, but bred elsewhere.
 Once in the region, these horses enter local stud in small numbers; there are a handful of Thoroughbred breeding farms (e.g. in Saudi and Dubai) but scale is limited.
 On the other hand, the Middle East is famed for breeding Arabian horses, an age-old tradition.
 Arabian horses are bred for endurance racing and show competitions – Qatar and the UAE host prestigious Arabian horse shows, and local breeders compete to produce champions with perfect phenotype.
-This has created a specialized export market: Arabian show horses bred in the Gulf are sometimes sold to international buyers drawn by their prized bloodlines, and vice versa (Arabian breeders also import horses from Western bloodlines to diversify).
-The international trade in horses sees the Middle East as a major buyer: for example, the UAE imported about $22.6 million worth of horses in 2023, ranking among the top 20 importers globally.
-Conversely, its exports were around $6.9 million, often re-exports of horses or sales of locally trained endurance horses to other countries.
-A telling case is the endurance sector: enterprising breeders from South America (like Uruguay) sell endurance horses to Gulf buyers at double domestic prices, because a horse that might fetch $20,000 in Uruguay can sell for $40,000 in the UAE given the high demand and willingness to spend on quality mounts.
-This dynamic - Gulf demand driving global horse trade - underscores how Middle Eastern investment propels the international market for performance horses.

 Thailand’s breeding and sales side is currently minor, but on the cusp of change.
 With only a few thousand horses nationally, breeding has been limited to polo ponies and some racehorses.
 The Thai King’s stables and a few private farms maintain Thoroughbred and Arabian breeding programs, but Thailand historically imported many horses (including retired Australian racehorses for local racing or riding).
 However, as the country eyes becoming a racing hub, there is interest in developing a Thai Stud Book and improving local breeding.
 The Thailand Horse Racing Association has a Stud Book manager and is consulting on how to “raise the level of racehorses” domestically.
 In the short term, though, any expansion of racing will rely on imported stock, which presents a business opportunity for global bloodstock agents.
 Already, international breeders are scouting Thailand as a new client; for instance, Australian and New Zealand breeders anticipate increased sales to Thai owners as new racecourses come online.
 Thailand could also capitalize on Southeast Asia’s climate by breeding a regional type of racehorse or polo pony, but that will require significant investment and expertise transfer.